-Walk-in showers…separate stand alone tubs, it’s all the rage!
+Walk-in showers, separate stand-alone tubs, it’s all the rage!
 So what makes a great walk-in shower?
-Well it starts with reviewing the use-case of the room, the light and the location.
-Is this a darker room, master bedroom with tons of light or a basement guest bathroom that barely will be used.
+Well, it starts with reviewing the use case of the room, the light, and the location.
+Is this a darker room, a master bedroom with tons of light, or a basement guest bathroom that barely will be used?

-1. Consult with me, your realtor and friend.
+Consult with me, your REALTOR, and your friend.
 I can help.
 That’s maybe why you’re reading this too.

-2. Select a tile guy you trust and can get excited to be on his schedule.
-Hey an estimate and get on his job list, could be weeks…months or even 6+ months out!
+Select a tile guy you trust and can get excited to be on his schedule.
+Hey an estimate and get on his job list, could be weeks, months, or even 6+ months out!

-Love how this feels like concrete without the cost and can be used in all areas of the home, up, down or main level.
+Love how this feels like concrete without the cost and can be used in all areas of the home, up, down, or the main level.

 Go frameless, it’s a thing and doesn’t cost a lot more but gives the room more of a designer and premium feel.

 Ok, this bold and fun pattern isn’t for everyone but was chosen thoughtfully as this is the basement guest bath.
-It rarely is used yet is a design element to the lower level bath.
+It rarely is used yet is a design element of the lower-level bath.

 Adding a bench is a must when able.
 Think old and young and a quick shave.

-Add in towel hooks INSIDE the shower for maximizing space and function while guests could be staying while your hosting a party or gathering.
+Add towel hooks inside the shower for maximizing space and function while guests could be staying while you're hosting a party or gathering.
 Who wants their towel by the sink or behind the door?
 (Not me).

 This party bathroom is at my own home, so I have it extra punch and we were happy with the rain shower addition and frameless look as it works great when Nana and Papa visit.

-Remember the goal of the bathroom, stay inspired and learn from eachother!
+Remember the goal of the bathroom, stay inspired, and learn from each other!
+Your friend,